jammi/mows/README.md

 MOWS is a data synchronization event engine using nginx, koa, mongodb and gearman.

 It's also a project in very early development stages, so pretty much anything is subject to change.
+One of the things are its name.

 LICENSE